-Note 7 - Retirement System
+Note 6 - Retirement System

 The Foundation contributes up to 3% of salaries into a SIMPLE IRA Plan, a defined contribution plan, for all eligible employees.
 The Foundation requires 90 days of service before an employee is added to the plan.
-During 2022, the Foundation contributed \$2,933 into this retirement plan.
+During 2023, the Foundation contributed \$3,493 into this retirement plan.

-Note 8 - Lease Liability
+Note 7 - Lease Liability

-The Foundation leases office space for a one-year term for \$800 per month, commencing on April 1, 2019, with a recurring right to renew the lease for a period of four consecutive one-year terms.
+The Foundation leases office space under the terms of an operating lease for a one-year term at \$800 per month, commencing on April 1, 2019, with a recurring right to renew the lease for a period of four consecutive one-year terms.
 The lease is recorded using an imputed interest rate of 8.0%.
 The lease includes a contingency for the Foundation to move into a larger suite when the current tenant vacates, which would be at a new rate of \$1,100 per month.
-The right to use the office building has a 5-year estimated useful life and a value of \$39,455, with accumulated amortization of \$29,591 at December 31, 2022.
+The right to use the office building has a 5-year estimated useful life and a value of \$39,455, with accumulated amortization of \$37,482 at December 31, 2023.

-(A Component Unit of Hospital Service District No. 1 of Ouachita Parish)
+(A Component Unit of Hospital Service District No. 1 of Ouachita Parish) West Monroe, Louisiana